VivekCR7/TEST/SQL-Basics-to-advance/README.md

 2                     C5                  2000
 ```

-looking above example, it is 1NF cause all the value is single valued
+Looking above example, it is 1NF cause all the value is single valued
 attribute, but still we cannot find COURSE_FEE with the help of STUD_ID
 so there is a partial dependency so it is not in 2NF.

-below is the example of 2NF
+Below is the example of 2NF.

 ```sql
        Table 1